• Menu

 Located in Thessaly, 360 kilometers/225 miles from Athens, the Meteora are immense rocky peaks rocky which can culminate as high as 600 meters/650 yards from the ground.
 According to geologists, these “sugar loaves” result from the accumulation of pebbles and sediments deposited by a tributary of the Thessaly Sea during the Tertiary era.

-Visiting the Meteora in Greece
+Visiting the Meteora Must-sees and Top Activities.

-Visiting the Meteora Monasteries
+Exploring the Meteora Monasteries

 🎩 Proper attire required 🎩

+Be warned!
 While temperatures can get painfully high in Greece, especially in summer, you’ll still need to cover your legs and shoulders if you want to visit the Meteora monasteries.
 Women must wear a skirt and men must wear pants.

 If the weather’s really hot and you’re dying to put on shorts, remember to take a sarong or a change of clothes to cover up during the visit!